Kota Baru Parahyangan

 Kota Baru Parahyangan or KBP is a planned city located at Padalarang, West Bandung Regency in Indonesia.
-It is developed with the vision and spirit as a City Of Education.
+It was developed with the vision and spirit as a City Of Education.
 Total land area of the township is 1,250 hectares including land for 200 hectares of lakes.

 Infrastructures

-First stage of the development of the township is completed.
-In the second stage of development a town center will be built along with 18 hole golf course area, landed house, and other commercial projects.
-IKEA has a outlet in the township.
+After the first stage of the development of the township was completed.
+In the second stage of development a town center was built along with a 18 hole golf course area, landed houses, and other commercial projects.
+IKEA has an outlet in the township.
 There is a horizontal Sun clock in the township which is the biggest in Indonesia.

 Housing complexes

 Each residential cluster of the township is equipped with parks that have different themes.
 Parks are implemented with the concept of non-formal education through design and game objects.
 The architectural concept adopts history which is implemented in residential buildings.